Multilevel Diversity Coding with Regeneration: Concluding remarks

 There are several immediate research directions to follow.
-Firstly, the code construction given for $n=4$ can be generalized to other parameters straightforwardly, and we shall address this issue in a later work.
-Secondly, the MLD-R problem can be extended to allow more general values of $d$ not equal to $n-1$.
-Thirdly, it is important to understand how much improvement over separate coding can be attained by mixing the contents.
-Lastly, it may also be useful to consider the analogous requirement in the locally repairable code setting \cite{Huang:12,Papailiopoulos:ISIT12,Rawat:14}.
+First, the code construction given for $n=4$ can be generalized to other parameters in a relatively straightforward manner, and we shall address this issue in a forthcoming work.
+Second, it is important to understand in general by mixing the contents how much improvement can be attained over separate coding.
+Finally, it may also be useful to consider the analogous requirement in the locally repairable code setting \cite{Huang:12,Papailiopoulos:ISIT12,Rawat:14}.